College Athletes as Employees: How the 3rd Circuit Could Pave the Way

 The FLSA provides certain rights and protections to qualified employees.
 Most important amongst the protections are the rights to receive a minimum wage and overtime pay for any hours worked above 40 per week.
 The FLSA does not provide employees the right to unionize or collectively bargain with their employers like the NLRA does.
 Moreover, it does not entitle employees to a competitive or fair market rate for their employment.
 The main protections that are available to employees under the FLSA are simply a minimum wage and overtime pay.

 On March 15, 2023, the U.S. Court of Appeals for the Third Circuit heard oral arguments from the athletes and the NCAA on the issue.
-Previously in the case, the district court denied the NCAA’s motion to dismiss the case, which led to its appeal to the 3rd Circuit.
+Previously in the case, the district court denied the NCAA’s motion to dismiss, which led to its appeal to the 3rd Circuit.
 At this point in the litigation, the court is deciding whether or not the athletes’ case is “plausible.”
-If their legal arguments are plausible, the case will proceed.
-If not, the NCAA will win.
+If their legal arguments were deemed plausible, the case would proceed.
+If not, the NCAA would win and the case would be dismissed.

-Should the 3rd Circuit finds that the athletes’ claims are plausible, the case would be remanded to the district court.
-The parties would then conduct discovery to establish the facts.
-If there is no material disagreement on the facts, the parties would each likely move for summary judgment.
+The case has been remanded to the district court for further proceedings in compliance with the 3rd Circuit’s opinion.
+The parties will now conduct discovery to establish the facts, and if there is no material disagreement on the facts, the parties would each likely move for summary judgment.
 At that point, the district court would decide whether or not the athletes are employees as a matter of law.
 But the second time around, the question wouldn’t be through the lens of plausibility.
 Otherwise, the case would be decided on the merits.

 Regardless of whether or not the district court finds that the athletes are employees, the case would most likely be appealed to the 3rd Circuit to decide again, with a different standard of review.
-If the appellate court finds that the athletes are employees, we would have a circuit split.
-Notably, the 7th and 9th Circuits decided the same issue, in 2016 and 2019 respectively.
-Both courts found that the athletes were not employees for purposes of the FLSA.
+Notably, if the appellate court finds that the athletes are in fact employees, a circuit split would occur.
+The 7th and 9th Circuits decided the same issue, in 2016 and 2019 respectively, and both courts found that the athletes were not employees for purposes of the FLSA.

 Importantly, much has changed in college athletics since the 7th and 9th Circuit courts decided that college athletes were not employees for purposes of the FLSA.
-The most important development is that college athletes are now able to receive compensation for use of their name, image, and likeness.
-Some college athletes have even made millions of dollars in NIL deals.
+The most important development is that college athletes are now able to receive compensation for use of their name, image, and likeness, and some college athletes have even made millions in NIL deals.
 Paired with the NCAA’s since-modernized transfer portal rules, college athletes are a far cry from the “amateurs” they were perhaps once-thought to be.
 It is possible—and perhaps even likely—that the courts deciding this case will give weight to the fact that college athletes can now earn millions of dollars in compensation.

 What would happen if the athletes ultimately win?